-Located about 170 km off the coast of Mumbai along the Konkan coast line is the peaceful and quite town of Murud.
+Located about 170 km off the coast of Mumbai along the Konkan coastline is the peaceful and quiet town of Murud.
 Murud serves as an ideal stress buster and is a great weekend getaway for the people from Mumbai looking for a break from the hustle and bustle of the city life.

 The town of Murud is accessible by three different routes.
 The first being by road, there are two options, one is to drive to Murud and the other is to board a state transport bus which runs till Alibag.
 From Alibag there are frequent buses plying to the town of Murud.
 This route is functional throughout the year.

 The second, best and fastest way for people from Mumbai to get to Murud is by the sea route.
 Regular ferry service is available between Gateway of India and Mandwa jetty.
 The ferry ticket comes inclusive of a bus ride from Mandwa jetty to Alibag which is a 7 km ride along the Konkan coastline.
 This route is suspended during the monsoon from the month of June to October.

 The third option of getting in is by the rail route as Murud does not have a railway station of its own and the closest railway station is Roha which is located about 38 km away from the town.
 This is generally a preferred option for travellers coming to Murud from Pune which is located 230 km away.